-For yum (the command-line package management system for rpm), you can use Yumex for yum (installed with yum install yumex); you can use Synaptic or Adept for apt (installed with apt-get install synaptic or apt-get install adept).
+For yum (the command-line package management system for rpm), you can use dnfdragora for yum (installed with yum install dnfdragora); you can use Synaptic for apt (installed with apt-get install synaptic).

 When using apt-get or yum, make sure you’re updating the list of available packages.
 Otherwise, your system will not remain updated with the latest releases of installed packages.